vespa-engine/documentation/en/tutorials/hybrid-search.md

 ### Summary

-In this tutorial, we demonstrated combining two retrieval strategies using the Vespa query language and how to expression hybriding ranking using the Vespa ranking framework.
+In this tutorial, we demonstrated combining two retrieval strategies using the Vespa query language and how to express hybrid ranking using the Vespa ranking framework.

 We showed how to express hybrid queries using the Vespa query language and how to combine the two retrieval strategies using the Vespa ranking framework.
 We also showed how to evaluate the effectiveness of the hybrid ranking model using one of the datasets that are a part of the BEIR benchmark.
 We hope this tutorial has given you a good understanding of how to combine different retrieval strategies using Vespa, and that there is not a single silver bullet for all retrieval problems.